DSStoffer/dsstoffer.github.io/Rtoot.md

  pseudorandom  numbers.
 Using the same seed yields the same results; to expect anything else would be insanity.
 ```r
 options(digits=3)       # output control

 set.seed(911)           # so you can reproduce these results

 x = rnorm(25, 10, 4)    # generate the data

 c( mean(x), median(x), var(x), sd(x) )  # guess
  [1] 11.35 11.47 19.07  4.37

 c( min(x), max(x) )     # smallest and largest values
  [1] 4.46 21.36

 which.max(x)            # index of the max (x[20] in this case)
  [1] 20

 boxplot(x);  hist(x);  stem(x)   # visual summaries (not shown)
 ```

-- __Exercise:__ Generate 100 standard normals and draw a boxplot of the results when there are at least two displayed ``outliers'' (keep trying until you get at least two).
+- __Exercise:__ Generate 100 standard normals and draw a boxplot of the results when there are at least two displayed "outliers'' (keep trying until you get at least two).
-- _Solution_ Even without cheating, it will not take long to complete:
+- _Solution:_ Even without cheating, it will not take long to complete:
 ```r
 set.seed(911)        # you can cheat -or-
 boxplot(rnorm(100))  # reissue until you see at least 2 outliers
 ```

+&#127817; Extra Credit: When is an outlier not an outlier?

 It can't hurt to learn a little about programming in R because you will see some of it along the way.
 First, let's try a simple example of a function that returns the reciprocal of a number:
 ```r
 oneover <- function(x){ 1/x }

 oneover(0)
  [1] Inf

 oneover(-4)
  [1] -0.25
 ```